 Hairstylists and salon professionals have a unique need for superior barrier protection.
 There is a variety of extremely hazardous chemicals that these professionals come into contact with every day.
 In some cases, nail technicians or stylists may not be using the right disposable gloves for the job – or even using gloves at all!
 The chemicals used in salons may not pose a significant risk if you come into brief contact with them every couple of months… but for those who interact with them day after day, there are serious health consequences.
 Here is a list of the most common and dangerous chemicals used in salons:

 This is a common ingredient in both nail polish remover and hairspray.
 Acetone may cause skin irritation if those working with it are not protected properly.
-The best gloves for professionals to wear while working with this chemical are either latex or nitrile gloves as vinyl is not resistant to acetone.
+The best gloves for professionals to wear while working with this chemical are latex.
+Nitrile gloves and vinyl gloves are not recommended for handling this chemical.

 Found in nail polish and nail hardeners, formaldehyde is one of the riskiest chemicals for salon workers to handle because it may cause cancer after long-term exposure.
 Even short-term exposure can cause negative side effects such as skin irritation (also known as dermatitis.)
 The U.S. Occupational Health and Safety Administration (OSHA) recommended respirators for all salon professionals handling formaldehyde.
 Salons are required by law to be well-ventilated, but N95-rated masks can help nail technicians prevent breathing in the chemical while they are working on a client’s nails.
 Disposable gloves should also be used to protect the hands of nail technicians.
 Latex, vinyl, and nitrile gloves offer protection from this chemical for concentrations up to 99%.